-- Content of papers: Motion papers must contain "sworn allegations that there has been unexcused delay in excess of the statutory maximum" (People v Beasley, 16 NY3d 289, 292 [2011]; People v Santos, 68 NY2d 859 [1986]). - o Facial sufficiency: Papers submitted must on their face indicate entitlement to dismissal (People v Lusby, 245 AD2d 1110 [4th Dept 1997]). - o Allegation of lack of readiness: If the prosecution fails to announce its readiness within the required period, the defendant must allege that fact in his motion papers (People v Jackson, 259 AD2d 376 [1st Dept 1999]).
-If the prosecution announced its readiness, but was not actually ready, the defendant must alleged in motion papers the specific time periods that the prosecution wasn't ready and how the prosecution wasn't ready during the alleged periods (Jackson, 259 AD2d at 376). - o Disputing excludable time: The defendant's initial burden does not require him to allege that certain periods are not excludable (Beasley, 16 NY3d at 292).
+- Content of papers: As the defendant has the burden of demonstrating that the prosecution failed to establish its readiness within the statutory period, the defendant's motion papers must contain "sworn allegations that there has been unexcused delay in excess of the statutory maximum" (People v Beasley, 16 NY3d 289, 292 [2011]; People v Brown, 28 NY3d 392, 405-406 [2016]; People v Santos, 68 NY2d 859 [1986]). - o Facial sufficiency: Papers submitted must on their face indicate entitlement to dismissal (People v Lusby, 245 AD2d 1110 [4th Dept 1997]). - o Allegation of lack of readiness: If the prosecution fails to announce its readiness within the required period, the defendant must allege that fact in his motion papers (People v Jackson, 259 AD2d 376 [1st Dept 1999]).
+If the prosecution announced its readiness, but was not actually ready, the defendant must allege in motion papers the specific periods that the prosecution wasn't ready and how the prosecution wasn't ready during the alleged periods (Jackson, 259 AD2d at 376). - o Disputing excludable time: The defendant's initial burden does not require him to allege that certain periods are not excludable (Beasley, 16 NY3d at 292).
 It is the prosecution's burden to identify the excludable time (Beasley, 16 NY3d at 292-293; People v Luperon, 85 NY2d 71, 81-82 [1995]).
-Only if the prosecution raises excludable time does the defendant have the obligation to refute that the period is excludable (Beasley, 16 NY3d at 292-293; Luperon, 85 NY2d at 81-82). - O The failure to dispute alleged excludable time: Defendant's motion papers must dispute excludable time alleged in the prosecution's responding papers; otherwise the defendant will be deemed to have conceded that the periods are excludable (see People v Notholt, 242 AD2d 251 [1st Dept 1997] [period] during which, according prosecution's papers, defendant requested and consented to adjournment, is excludable, despite the failure of prosecutor to supply minutes in support of contention, where the defendant did not deny the prosecution's contentions]).
-Therefore, if the alleged excludable time is not disputed in the defendant's initial papers, it will be necessary for the defendant to dispute the allegations with supplemental sworn allegations (Beasley, 16 NY3d at 292-293; People v Daniels, 36 AD3d 502 [1st Dept 2007]).
+Only if the prosecution raises excludable time does the defendant have the obligation to refute that the period is excludable (Beasley, 16 NY3d at 292-293; Luperon, 85 NY2d at 81-82). - O The failure to dispute alleged excludable time: Defendant's motion papers must dispute excludable time alleged in the prosecution's responding papers; otherwise the defendant will be deemed to have conceded that the periods are excludable (see

+People v Notholt, 242 AD2d 251 [1st Dept 1997] [period during which, according to the prosecution's papers, defendant requested and consented to adjournment, is excludable, despite the failure of prosecutor to supply minutes in support of contention, where the defendant did not deny the prosecution's contentions]).
+Therefore, if the alleged excludable time is not disputed in the defendant's initial papers, it will be necessary for the defendant to dispute the allegations with supplemental or reply sworn allegations (Beasley, 16 NY3d at 292-293; People v Daniels, 36 AD3d 502 [1st Dept 2007]).

-• Notice: Defendant must give the prosecution reasonable notice of motion as required by CPL 210.45 (1) (People v Woody, 24 AD3d 1300 [4th Dept 2005]; People v Mathias, 227 AD2d 907 [4th Dept 1996]; see People v Baxter, 216 AD2d 931 [4th Dept 1995] [motion to dismiss indictment served and made returnable on first day of trial does not provide reasonable notice]).
+• Notice: Defendant's motion must give the prosecution reasonable notice as required by CPL 210.45 (1) (People v Woody, 24 AD3d 1300 [4th Dept 2005]; People v Mathias, 227 AD2d 907 [4th Dept 1996]; see People v Baxter, 216 AD2d 931 [4th Dept 1995] [motion to dismiss indictment served and made returnable on first day of trial does not provide reasonable notice]).